numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] More specifically, we consider the problems :math:`(f_i, n, j, t(j))` for
   all benchmarked instances |j|.
-The targets :math:`t(j)` depend on the instance in a way to make the problems comparable [HAN2016perf]_.
+The targets :math:`t(j)` depend on the instance in a way to make the problems comparable.

 Aggregation
 ------------

 A typical benchmark suite consists of about 20--100 functions with 5--15 instances for each function.
 For each instance, up to about 100 targets are considered for the performance assessment.
-This means we want to consider at least :math:`20\times5=100`, and up to :math:`100\times15\times100=150\,000` runtimes for the performance assessment.
+This means we consider at least :math:`20\times5=100`, and up to :math:`100\times15\times100=150\,000` runtimes for the performance assessment.
 To make them amenable to the experimenter, we need to summarize these data.

 Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest* over which we assume a uniform distribution.
-From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly---in which case an aggregation would have no significance---and that we are likely to face each problem with similar probability.
+From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly --- in which case an aggregation for a single algorithm would not be helpful --- and that we face each problem with similar probability.
 We do not aggregate over dimension, because dimension can and should be used for algorithm selection.